spampana/MicroservicesProjects/Config Server and Client/README.md

    Make sure that spring.application.name is matching with property file name define in the git
 </pre>

-3) Define the  below property to tell the config server path to client spring.cloud.config.uri=http://localhost:8081
+3) spring.cloud.config.uri=http://localhost:8081  to tell the config server path to client

 4) spring.cloud.config.fail-fast=true tells spring to throw exception if property file is not found